nicolashernandezb/nicolashernandezb.github.io/_pages/HDFD.md

 _16th January 2023 @ 3PM (UK time)_ **"Simultaneous Confidence Bands and Fair Causal Inference for Functional Data"**, [Dominik Liebl](https://www.dliebl.com/) & [Tim Mensinger](https://tmensinger.com/), University of Bonn.
 [Join here](https://ucl.zoom.us/j/2121929722).

-**Abstract:** "_Inference for functional treatment effects in linear function-on-scalar regression models is examined.
-Inference is accomplished using simultaneous confidence bands based on adaptive critical value functions that allow inference under fairness constraints, making the results interpretable both locally and globally.
-To leverage existing methods in causal inference, we extend the potential outcome framework, directed acyclic graphs, and robust variance estimation to the case of functional data.
-Our developments are motivated by a case study in sports biomechanics, where we seek to estimate the effects of forefoot running on ankle strength from observational data._"
+**Abstract:** "_We propose a method for inferring functional treatment effects in function-on-scalar regression models using simultaneous confidence bands based on adaptive critical value functions.
+The proposed method allows for inference under fairness constraints, enabling both local and global interpretability of the results.
+We extend the potential outcome framework to the case of functional data.
+The motivation for this work is a sports biomechanics case study, in which we aim to estimate the causal effects of forefoot running on ankle strength using observational data._"

 **Previous meetings**